Last updated: 18 12 2020

 Business and employers

-The county has a large traditional industry with companies representing, amongst others, pulp and paper, steel and the garage industry.
-There are also sectors within development, IT, packaging, foodstuffs, retail, tourism and culture.
-The public sector with the municipalities, county council and other authorities is also a major employer.
+The county has a large and traditional industrial base, with companies in pulp and paper, steel and engineering.
+There are also businesses in development, IT, packaging, food, trade, tourism and culture.
+The public sector, which includes the municipalities, the region and other public authorities, is also a major employer.

 Schools and education

 Värmland has a wide variety of education options.
 In addition to the 18 national educational programmes at the upper secondary school, there is also access to higher education and research at Karlstad University.
 There are also two smaller colleges – Bergskolan and Gammelkroppa skogshögskola.